rwgk/numba/docs/source/reference/types.rst

 Note that this feature is only supported for simple numerical types.
 Application to compound types, e.g. record types, is not supported.

+QUESTION(rwgk): Is there more documentation for ``Array`` that could be cross-referenced here?
+E.g. what exactly is contiguity?

 Functions
 ---------